charles25565/charles25565.github.io/README.md

 This is my personal website.
 The name `website2` is a bit misleading, it is due to existing repos on my GitHub account.
 I've had multiple websites in the past.

 This site has been transported multiple times across different infrastructure, between *several* hosting providers.
-Currently it is being hosted on Cloudflare Pages.
+Currently it is being hosted on Render.

 ## Mess disclaimer